semal-gajera/CodeResignTool/README.md

 ### Configration.plist
 <PRE>
 <b>FileName (Required):</b>
 Name of ipa or xcarchive you want to resign.
 Do not forget to put this file into <b>CodeResignTool</b> directory.
+Do not include file extension.
 </PRE>

 <PRE>